-When searching for material not available at Clarkson University, you may submit a request to ILLiad, the Clarkson University Interlibrary Loan system.
-If you need assistance, please feel free to contact us.
+Interlibrary Loan is a service that helps current members of the Clarkson community access and obtain materials not available at the Clarkson Libraries.
+You may request resources through ILLiad, the Clarkson University Interlibrary Loan system.
+If you need assistance, please contact us.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.